 These findings further suggest that an increase in pupil dilation is concordant with an increase in cognitive processing – the harder your brain works to process emotion or information leads to larger pupils.

 As the amount of cognitive or emotional processing increases, so too does the pupil dilation.

-Through fMRI imaging, it has been found that increases in brain activity within different areas have been directly linked to pupil dilation, making this measure a suitable biometric proxy for understanding cognitive processes at a deep level.
+Through fMRI imaging, it has been found that increases in brain activity within different areas have been directly linked to pupil dilation, making this measure a suitable proxy for understanding cognitive processes at a deep level.

 On the clinical / medical side, researchers have found abnormal pupillometry responses to stimuli in individuals with depression, anxiety, Autism spectrum disorder, and even Parkinson’s disease.
 All of this establishes pupillometry as a critically important measure for not only understanding the normal function of individuals, but also what happens in the brain afflicted by disease.